onaio/rapidpro2ona/README.md

 # RapidPro to Ona

-This is a script used to make JSON form submissions to Ona forms from data received from a RapidPro flow POST webhook.
+This is a script used to integrate Rapidpro and Ona by making JSON form submissions to Ona forms from data received from a RapidPro flow POST webhook.

 ## Prerequisites